apache/pulsar-site/docs/concepts-messaging.md

 ## Topics

+A Pulsar topic is a unit of storage that organizes messages into a stream.
 As in other pub-sub systems, topics in Pulsar are named channels for transmitting messages from producers to consumers.
 Topic names are URLs that have a well-defined structure:

 ```http
 {persistent|non-persistent}://tenant/namespace/topic